European Union government procurement guide for Canadian business

 |All other service contracts, all design contests, subsidized service contracts, all supplies contracts||€211 000|

 |Utilities (entities operating in the water, energy, transportation or postal services sectors)||Works contracts||€5 548 000|

-|All services concerning social and other specific ser-vices listed in Annex XVII||€1 000 000|
+|All services concerning social and other specific services listed in Directive 2014/24/EU on public procurement Annex XIV||€1 000 000|

 |All other service contracts, all design contests, all supplies contracts||€443 000|